Serving

 II.A.
 General Mission Support Proposals

 The TAC evaluates the science of each Mission Support proposal along with the general proposal pool without special consideration for programmatic impact.
-However, mission support proposals usually garner high strategic grades, and the NASA Keck selecting official will take the TAC evaluation and programmatic concerns into consideration in making the final time assignments.
+However, mission support proposals usually garner high strategic grades, and the NASA-Keck selecting official will take the TAC evaluation and programmatic concerns into consideration in making the final time assignments.

 II.B.
 Key Strategic Mission Support (KSMS) Proposals